Women in punk rock: Context

 In the UK, the Sex Discrimination Act of 1975 allowed women the same access to jobs as men.
 Some men thought that this legislation put them at a loss and felt that women were taking away positions that traditionally belonged to them.
 This, and the election of Margaret Thatcher, led many young women who felt disenfranchised to the punk rock music scene.

-Artists like Suzi Quatro are considered to be major influences in the early British punk culture.
+Suzi Quatro is considered to be a major influence in the early British punk culture.
 Quatro refused to be sexualized by the media and indirectly dealt with the issue of sexism by embracing a tough, rocker persona while producing music that could thrive in the mainstream.
-Bands like X-Ray Spex and The Slits took this feminist rock culture and combined it with a more extreme, aggressive style of music.
+Bands like X-Ray Spex and the Slits took this feminist rock culture and combined it with a more extreme, aggressive style of music.
 This genre reflected on social, cultural and political changes of the United Kingdom at the time, and continued to do so in other locations.

 In the US, women such as Exene Cervenka and Joan Jett made contributions to the Los Angeles punk scene in the late 1970s and early 1980s.
 Cervenka's aggressive style and her unconventional looks drew more young women to the scene since it was inclusive.
 Many of these women sought to fight public sexual harassment and encourage body positive attitudes through their music.
 Leather jackets, short skirts, fishnets and choker necklaces were part of the punk style and culture, and this style made many punk women targets for sexual harassment in the streets.
 They often spent much time outside waiting for shows, smoking, and meeting with one another, which created a kind of vulnerability.
 Women punk musicians retaliated by educating the young girls involved in the scene, taking legal action, and writing songs on the matter.
 While punk in New York City and San Francisco emerged in the 1970s, the Los Angeles scene was at its strongest point in the 1980s, as a response to the conservative policies of Ronald Reagan's administration.
 Mainstream rock such as Christopher Cross or Hall and Oates did not tend to address political issues, which left a space for rebels like Joan Jett and Blondie within the charts.